 Arrange the onion slices/fans in the bottom of the cast iron or oven-proof skillet.
 I use a Lodge cast iron skillet that’s 23 years old.
 It was a wedding gift but you can buy them now preseasoned here.
 The skillet will be hot, so make sure you place it on a cutting board, trivet, or stop top.
 Work quickly so the skillet doesn’t cool down.
 The hot skillet will give the cornbread that sought after brown crust and help caramelize the onions.

 Ta dah!
 Be sure and wait the 5 minutes after removing the cornbread from the oven before turning it out onto a cutting board or trivet.
 Otherwise, the cornbread may stick to the bottom of the skillet.
 Vidalia onions are only grown in 20 south Georgia counties and have a short peak season from April to August.
 All Vidalia onions are sweet but not all sweet onions are Vidalias.
 They are known by their unique flat shape and have a much higher water content than regular onions making them sweeter but more susceptible to bruising.

 If you prefer a more cake-like cornbread or already have another brand on hand, just follow the directions on the bag of any cornmeal mix bag (adding the chopped and sliced onion) and it will work fine for this recipe.
-I adjusted the recipe on the Martha White yellow cornmeal mix bag a little because I like to use half butter and half oil and omit the extra flour their recipe calls for because there is already flour in the mix and I like that texture.
+I adjusted the recipe on the Martha White yellow cornmeal mix bag a little because I like to use half butter and half oil and omit the extra flour their recipe calls for because there is already a little flour in the mix and I like that texture.
 I also omitted the sugar and added another egg.
 I found that some batters made with the added flour in their directions makes slightly more batter than will fit in my 8-inch cast iron skillet.
 You can use a larger skillet or don't pour all of it in the pan-that seems wasteful but it beats running to the store for a specific brand.

 - 1/4 cup vegetable oil divided